bgplab/bgplab/docs/ibgp/1-edge.md

 | **AS65101** ||
 | x2 | 172.16.101.1 | 172.16.101.0/24 |

-_netlab_ configures these EBGP sessions when starting the lab; if you're using some other lab infrastructure, you'll have to manually configure EBGP neighbors and advertised prefixes.
+_netlab_ configures these EBGP sessions when starting the lab; if you're using some other lab infrastructure, you'll have to configure EBGP neighbors and advertised prefixes manually.

 | Node | Neighbor | Neighbor AS | Neighbor IPv4 |
 |------|----------|------------:|--------------:|